 Community Development Workshop

 The spring 2015 Community Development Workshop students developed a Green Neighborhood Tool Kit for two community partners: Asociacion Puertorriqunoes en Marcha and The People's Emergency Center.
 The Green Neighborhood Tool Kit identified environmental, social and economic initiatives the two communities partners could undertake to make their communities more sustainable and to enhance the quality of life of residents.
 The New Kensington Community Development Corporation's Sustainable 19125 program was the model for the student project.

 The workshop students also organized two community events to raise awareness of the Tool Kit and sustainability.
 With PEC connectors and community volunteers, the students painted reclaimed bricks to create a decorative border for a new planting bed at the information kiosk at 40th Street and Lancaster Avenue.
 With APM connectors and community volunteers. the students painted reclaimed shipping pallets and planted them with sedum - green roof type plants, to create Valla Verde, a green fence, beautifying a vacant lot at 6th and Diamond Streets.

 The capstone Planning Studio course engages graduate students in a professional practice experience working directly with a client, often a community-based organization in Philadelphia.
-The students' work has received awards for the past 5 years.
+The students' work has received awards for 5 consecutive years.

 Addressing Brownfields: An Inventory & Redevelopment Plan for Southwest Philadelphia was prepared by the 2015 Temple University Graduate Planning Studio for the Southwest Community Development Corporation (Southwest CDC) as a reference tool to be used by the community as they engage in future redevelopment discussions.
 An unmet need of the Southwest CDC, this brownfields inventory is a key resource for identifying and prioritizing brownfields and other underutilized sites for reuse and redevelopment.
 Inventories like this can be challenging and time-consuming for communities to assemble; however, once created, they have the potential to provide great insight into future community planning and development efforts.
 Southwest Philadelphia has a history of industrial land use, which has left behind a legacy of environmental contamination as well as detrimental social and economic impacts.